 I have a purified protein that I would like to quantify accurately in my lab using 280 nm UV measurement (A280).
 To do so, I need to determine the molar extinction coefficient of the protein in my buffer system.
-How do I do that?
+So, how do I do that?

 It is possible to determine the extinction coefficient of a protein experimentally.
 You do this by A280 measurements of a dilution series of the protein in known concentrations.
 An extinction coefficient can also be predicted by a theoretical calculation from the number of A280 absorbing residues (Trp, Tyr, Cystine – disulfide bonds) .